-If you obtain a loan to pay for your educational program, you will have the responsibility to repay the full loan borrowed plus interest, less the amount of any refund.
-If you withdraw, a refund calculation will be completed and a refund of non-federal aid funds may be provided to you.
+If a student obtains a loan to pay for the student educational program, the student will have the responsibility to repay the full loan borrowed plus interest, less the amount of any refund.
+If a student withdraws, a refund calculation will be completed and a refund of non-federal aid funds may be provided to the student.